radiodee1/dotfiles/README.md

 https://github.com/neovim/neovim
 ```

 On Ubuntu snaps can make installing nvim very easy.
 Use this command.
+(You may have to use the `--classic` flag with the `snap` installation.)

 ```bash
 ## from snap ##